How the music can free her whenever it starts?

 Hot tropes, summer in the city:

 - Heavy Meta: A number of their songs revolve around music.
-"Do You Believe In Magic" about the power of songs in general.
-"Nashville Cats" about Country Music.
-"Jug Band Music" is about Exactly What It Says on the Tin.
+"Do You Believe in Magic" is about the power of music in general.
+"Nashville Cats" is about Country Music.
+And "Jug Band Music" is about Exactly What It Says on the Tin.

 - Money Song: The laid back "Money":And I gave money to Bill

 He pays up my bills and helps me make up my mind

 And I give money to Bill